MrDanPotter/suno-note-taker/README.md

 2. Add utility functions in `src/utils/index.ts`
 3. Create components in `src/components/`
 4. Update the main App component as needed

+## Migration from Old System

+The app automatically migrates data from the previous free-form note system:
+- Old notes are converted to "Overall Vibe" category ratings
+- Scores are converted from -2 to +2 scale to 0-5 scale
+- All existing data is preserved during migration

 ## License